-Keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping.
+Keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions. and understand the purpose of this record-keeping.
+This includes instances where referrals were or were not made to another agency.